normalian/MyAFSamples/README.md

-# MyAFSamples
+# My Agent Framework Samples

-A collection of sample applications demonstrating the **Microsoft.Agents.AI** framework with Azure OpenAI.
+A collection of sample applications demonstrating the **Microsoft Agents Framework**.
 These samples showcase various AI agent capabilities, from basic chat interactions to advanced features like function calling, structured outputs, workflows, and Azure Functions integration.

 ## Prerequisites